Getting Started with Social Media - A Guide and Resource List

 MONITOR what people are already saying about you (or your business)

 dog_ear If you’re not already monitoring the conversation about you and/or your business online then you’re missing out at both defending your reputation and wooing others who might be interested in your services (or at least potential people who think alike).
 I’d cover this in more depth, but I wrote a fairly thorough guide to monitoring your own presence already.
+If you’re trying to put into practice the steps in this article, go to that link now, it’ll give you the exact steps.

 Step 2.
 Participate In The Conversation